TimWGY/gmdm/README.md

-# gim
- A Grammar of Image Data Mining
+# A Grammar of Map Data Mining